-As tightening torque values vary both on model and year basis, it is best to verify by calling the dealer.
+As tightening torque values vary both on the model and yearly basis, it is best to verify by calling the dealer.

 Axle bolt socket size

 In most cases, you will need a 27mm hex nut socket.
-However, some models might have a larger 32mm nut, so you will need 32mm bi-hex socket.
+However, some models might have a larger 32mm nut, so that you will need a 32mm bi-hex socket.

 What is the easiest way to diagnose a bad CV joint?

-Find an empty parking lot, with enough place to drive in circles safely.
+Find an empty parking lot with enough place to drive in circles safely.
 While standing still, turn the wheel all the way to one side.
 Put your car into gear and accelerate fast.
-Listen for loud clicking noises.
-Than do the same driving in reverse.
+Listen for loud clicking noises, then do the same driving in reverse.

-Repeat the whole procedure with wheel turned all the way to the other side.
+Repeat the whole procedure with the wheel turned all the way to the other side.